I made something for you! --> Click here to download the free Beginner's Guide to Grammar.

 Sentence diagrams are pictures of sentences.
 These pictures show us the structure of the sentence.

 To diagram an objective complement (OC), extend the horizontal line that holds the subject, verb, and direct object.
-Draw a slanted line between the direct object and the OC.
+Draw a slanted line between the direct object and the objective complement.

 Directions